jewzaam/google-script-run-schedule/README.md

 1. Get a Weather Underground API Key and set in Private.gs.
 1. Run the "Install" function.
 1. For any outdoor activity you want a forecast for, set the color to "Peacock" and location to "<City>, <State>".
+1. Customize location of legend if you change something.